emailnyaoki/nextjs-wrapper.withredux/README.md

 ## Behind The Scenes
 NON FUNCTIONAL REQUIREMENTS
-1. Built with NextJs (webpack included by default) and Material-UI (CSS in JS included)
+1. Built with NextJs (Webpack included by default) and Material-UI (CSS in JS included)
 2. Using Redux for State Management (redux-toolkit).
 Using createAsyncThunk as async reducer to get API.
 3. SSR, using wrapper.withredux at _app.js